Balaram Mukhopadhyay: Biography and career

-Balaram Mukhopadhyay, born on January 12, 1973, in Bankura, a district town in the Indian state West Bengal, graduated with honors in chemistry from the Bankura Christian College in 1994 and followed it up with a master's degree from the Burdwan university in 1996.
-His journey with the world of carbohydrates is started when he enrolled for doctoral studies at the Indian Association For The Cultivation Of Science (IACS), Kolkata, under the guidance of Prof. Nirmolendu Roy and after securing a Ph.D. in 2001, he moved to the UK for the post-doctoral studies, under the supervision of Robert A Field of the University of East Anglia, Norwich, UK (2001 - 2005).
+Mukhopadhyay, born on 12 January 1973, in Bankura in the Indian state West Bengal, graduated with honours in chemistry from the Bankura Christian College in 1994 and followed it up with a master's degree from the Burdwan university in 1996.
+His journey with the world of carbohydrates is started when he enrolled for doctoral studies at the Indian Association For The Cultivation Of Science (IACS), Kolkata, under the guidance of Prof. Nirmolendu Roy and after securing a Ph.D. in 2001, he moved to the UK for the post-doctoral studies, under the supervision of Robert A Field of the University of East Anglia, Norwich, UK (2001–2005).
 After 4 years of Post-doctoral studies, Balaram joined as a Scientist-C at the Medicinal and Process Chemistry Division in Central Drug Research Institute (CDRI), Lucknow.
-He left CDRI at 2008 and joined as an assistant professor at Indian Institute of Science Education and Research, Kolkata (IISER Kolkata), where he now holds a position of Professor.
-At IISER, he heads a laboratory, named Sweet Lab, where he hosts several researchers.
+He left CDRI at 2008 and joined as an assistant professor at Indian Institute of Science Education and Research, Kolkata (IISER Kolkata), where he now holds a position as a professor.
+At IISER, he heads a laboratory named Sweet Lab, where he hosts several researchers.

 Balaram focuses his research mainly in oligosaccharide synthesis and published a number of articles.
 Later he also explored the fields like Glyco-nanoparticles, Supramolecular chemistry of carbohydrate gels and crystals, Carbohydrate protein interaction.

-He becomes a member of the editorial board of the international peer reviewed scientific journal Carbohydrate Research in 2017.
+He became a member of the editorial board of the international peer-reviewed scientific journal Carbohydrate Research in 2017.